 Once you have mastered the basics in the homework assignments in courses like MAT100 up through MAT202, you should begin to work through problems from old exams from previous semesters and think deeply about these questions.
 This will be your main tool for doing well in these courses.
 It takes time to digest the material and to develop the necessary expertise, so last minute cramming for exams is generally ineffective.
 Use the old exams to help you figure out what your questions are.
 Go over them with your study group, ask your instructor about them in office hours, or work on them in a session with your peer tutor.

-Our courses are graded on a curve and it definitely takes some getting used to.
-In MAT100 through MAT202, typically, the top 25% receive some kind of A and the middle 45% receive some kind of B. The remaining 30% mostly get C's, but we regularly give D's and/or F's if necessary.
 Because we think it is more useful to ask more interesting questions, midterm and final exam averages tend to be around 65% in these courses, but averages of 50% occasionally happen.

 In MAT214 through MAT218, the extremely challenging courses for math majors, students are asked to learn a whole new way of thinking about mathematics.
-In these courses we again use a more generous curve to encourage those students who want to learn how to think like a mathematician to invest the time and energy required without undue risk.
+In these courses we again use a more generous grading scheme to encourage those students who want to learn how to think like a mathematician to invest the time and energy required without undue risk.

 Obviously it feels very different to take an exam with an average of 65% (which usually corresponds to some kind of B) after years of taking high school exams where a score of 65% generally meant failure.
 In most high schools, students expect to recognize the problems on exams and simply remember how to solve them.
 We put significant effort into asking exam questions that are based on the practice problems, but where you must adapt and figure out how to solve using the ideas and techniques you have already been working with in the practice problems.
 These exams are meant to be an intense learning experience in and of themselves, but you really have to adjust your expectations to take this into account.